-The regulatory complexity inherent in complying with laws such as the Affordable Care Act (ACA) and the revised Fair Labor Standards Act (FLSA) makes HCM-related compliance a year-round concern for leadership.
+The regulatory complexity inherent in complying with laws such as the Affordable Care Act (ACA) and the Fair Labor Standards Act (FLSA) makes HCM-related compliance a year-round concern for leadership.
 Your compliance efforts, therefore, need to be driven by a lot more than a fear of repercussions.
 Promoting a culture of compliance and integrity can be among the best ways to help protect your organization against this level of regulatory risk.
 According to Thomson Reuters, 58 percent of businesses view "promoting a corporate culture of integrity to be the ultimate goal of their compliance and ethics programs."

-A culture of integrity also sends a powerful, consistent message to your employees.
+A culture of integrity sends a powerful, consistent message to your employees.
 While compliance is often mainly HR's responsibility, it must be an enterprise-wide effort.
-Gallup has found, based on analysis of non-compliant organizations and other factors, that employee compliance behavior is the "sum of all messages employees receive."
+Gallup found, based on analysis of noncompliant organizations and other factors, that employee compliance behavior is the "sum of all messages employees receive."
 If they're under supervisory pressure to behave differently than they were taught in onboarding, chances are they'll take the path of least resistance.

 A research paper on the Social Science Research Network by the University of Chicago Booth School of Business found that job seekers see "positive correlation between integrity and desirability" in an employer.
 Those employers are also less likely to be unionized, which could be a sign that employees are more satisfied with their employers and more trusting of management.

-So if you want your compliance and ethics programs to drive your culture, HCM leaders should play a key role in communicating and educating employees on compliance.
+If you want your compliance and ethics programs to drive your culture, HCM leaders should play a key role in communicating and educating employees on compliance.

 What Does a Compliance-Fueled Culture Look Like?